JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 ## External Tool

-Finally, if the custom language employs external tools for validating files in the language (for example, uses the Xerces library for XML schema validation), it can provide an implementation of the [`ExternalAnnotator`](upsource:///platform/analysis-api/src/com/intellij/lang/annotation/ExternalAnnotator.java) interface and register it in `com.intellij.externalAnnotator` extension point.
+Finally, if the custom language employs external tools for validating files in the language (for example, uses the Xerces library for XML schema validation), it can provide an implementation of the [`ExternalAnnotator`](upsource:///platform/analysis-api/src/com/intellij/lang/annotation/ExternalAnnotator.java) interface and register it in `com.intellij.externalAnnotator` extension point (`language` attribute must be specified).

 The [`ExternalAnnotator`](upsource:///platform/analysis-api/src/com/intellij/lang/annotation/ExternalAnnotator.java) highlighting has the lowest priority and is invoked only after all other background processing has completed.
 It uses the same [`AnnotationHolder`](upsource:///platform/analysis-api/src/com/intellij/lang/annotation/AnnotationHolder.java) interface for converting the output of the external tool into editor highlighting.